 I do emerging tech PR and communications and because I’m skilled at it, I get a fair amount of requests to discuss my process with new clients.
-My focus in initial emerging tech SEO discussions is to instruct potential clients to do my job without needing me at all.
-And the notebook method is one hack I’m always eager to pass along.
+One of the best content strategy methods I utilize for my emerging tech SEO efforts is the notebook method.

 Where most emerging tech SEO folks go wrong.

-First, it’s important to quickly understand where many folks go wrong in emerging tech SEO methodology.
-They quickly turn to their toolbox containing tools like SEM Rush, aHrefs, Google Trends, Keyword Planner, Screaming Frog, Moz, Yoast, Content.ly, and TapClicks.
+First, it’s important to quickly understand where many folks go wrong in emerging tech SEO.
+They quickly turn to their toolbox that contains SEM Rush, aHrefs, Google Trends, Keyword Planner, Screaming Frog, Moz, Yoast, Content.ly, and TapClicks.
 Are these tools helpful?
 Sure.
-But reliance on them for an emerging tech company is dangerous.
+But reliance on them for an emerging tech company, or any company, is dangerous.

 In the words of Aaron Johnson, VP of Marketing at Accumold and a client of mine, “a Steinway only sounds great in the hands of a concert pianist.”
-Understanding the tool of any trade is entry-level, at best.
-If you don’t understand the people you want to influence and connect to, you can’t make content that attracts new customers.
+Understanding the tool of any trade doesn’t mean a whole lot.
+If you don’t understand the people you want to influence, you can’t make content that attracts new customers, and you have zero hope at winning the SEO game.

 Before I get to the good stuff, consider one more thing: competing over terms is truly only helpful if you sell a commodity or widget your competitors also sell.
 If you are unique and have a unique solution, your company will require a unique approach.
 Human connection is the driver behind superb emerging tech SEO strategies.